 With the help of appropriate rules, if the case management system is introduced, then it will be very effective and efficient which shall speed up the process of disposal of cases in a proper manner which in turn will help get more time to adjudicate upon complex cases.
 Talking of another aspect, when now everything in the nation has become electronic, then why is there a delay in applying the same to the judicial system of the country.
 For Example, there will be a lot of saving of time if written submissions are provided online even before oral arguments.
 This gives additional time to the judge to be prepared for the case.
 This system can also be used to serve notices, summons, check if the affidavits, joinders, rejoinders are filed.
 This system can be used at any stage of the case.

 Therefore, getting a unified system worldwide for each and every court will speed up the process and the challenges faced can be solved easily.
 The court case management system should be now adopted and personalized as per the Indian Courtroom scenario, and then tasks can be made easy.
 Technology combatted with justice can add to the success of the judicial system.
-Thus, Electronic court case management system can be made functional.
+Thus, an Electronic court case management system can be made functional.
 The case management system can be devised as per the courts or the judges, but there needs to be some uniformity as to rules of court and a fair system, this gives an added leverage to the Judicial system.

 Writ petition (civil) 496 of 2002